awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 If you do not have a VPC set up, then follow the [Create a new VPC](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html#create_vpc) instructions to create one\.

 Once you have a chosen VPC you would like to use for establishing a private connection, provide the following credentials to your Snowflake Administrator to enable AWS PrivateLink:
-+ VPC ID\.
++ VPC ID
-+ AWS Account ID\.
++ AWS Account ID
-+ Your corresponding account URL you use to access Snowflake\.
++ Your corresponding account URL you use to access Snowflake

 **Important**
-As per Snowflake's documentation, enabling for your Snowflake account can take up to two business days\.
+As described in Snowflake's documentation, enabling your Snowflake account can take up to two business days\.

 #### Set up Snowflake AWS PrivateLink Integration<a name="data-wrangler-snowflake-snowflake-vpc-privatelink-setup"></a>

-After AWS PrivateLink is activated, retrieve the AWS PrivateLink configuration for your region by running the following command in a Snowflake worksheet\.
-Log into your Snowflakes console, under worksheets enter the following: `select SYSTEM$GET_PRIVATELINK_CONFIG();`
+After AWS PrivateLink is activated, retrieve the AWS PrivateLink configuration for your Region by running the following command in a Snowflake worksheet\.
+Log into your Snowflake console and enter the following under **Worksheets**: `select SYSTEM$GET_PRIVATELINK_CONFIG();`

 1. Retrieve the values for the following: `privatelink-account-name`, `privatelink_ocsp-url`, `privatelink-account-url`, and `privatelink_ocsp-url` from the resulting JSON object\.
 Examples of each value are shown in the following snippet\.
 Store these values for later use\.